THREE OSCAR WINNERS

 KARTIKI GONSALVES, India, 2022, 41 min

 Bomman and Bellie, of the Katunayake tribe, adopt an orphaned baby elephant named Raghu, and work tirelessly to ensure his survival.
-Their experience at the Theppakadu Elephant Camp in southern India highlights the beauty of the region as well as the man-made and climatic impact on wildlife.
+Their experience at the Theppakadu Elephant Camp in southern India highlights the beauty of the region as well as hope in the face of climatic impact on wildlife.

 STRANGER AT THE GATE